Skip to main content

 Weak economic backdrop to prevent interest rate hikes

-The stagflationary effects of the leap in energy prices due to the Iran war mean that we now expect CPI inflation to rise to a peak of around 4.0% later this year, rather than falling below the Bank of England's 2.0% target previously, and real GDP to grow by 0.7% in 2026 compared to 1.0% before the conflict.
-We think the Bank of England will put equal weight on the rise in inflation and weaker activity and keep interest rates at 3.75% for all of this year.
-But with the labour market particularly weak, as shown by our proprietary UK labour market indicators, rates could still be cut in 2027, perhaps to 3.00%.
+The stagflationary effects of the leap in energy prices due to the Iran war mean that we expect CPI inflation to rise to about 3.5% around the turn of the year and real GDP to grow by just 0.9% in 2026 and by 1.0% in 2027.
+We think that would be consistent with interest rates staying at 3.75% for all of this year.
+What's more, with the labour market particularly weak, as shown by our proprietary UK labour market indicators, rates could still be cut in 2027, perhaps to 3.00%.